jazad136/spring-lilearning-2021/README.md

 See fizzbuzz-web-app for my own fun attempt at building a Fizzbuzz web app with a service that can be used to play the fizzbuzz game.

+To run the RabbitMQ application for the room-web-app-msngconsumer module of this repository, you will need to download and install Docker.
+Docker must be used to run rabbit for this module to work.
+Docker is not needed for the other modules at this time.

+Scripts are provided in src/main/resources/
+The script start_rabbit.sh will start RabbitMQ
+The script stop_rabbit.sh will stop RabbitMQ
 *End of readme*